-Details of standard entry requirements can be found in the Admissions Policy and further details about Disclosure and Barring your studies and into your future career.
-We want to equip you with the skills to become change agents in your future organisations and communities.
+Details of standard entry requirements can be found in the Admissions Policy and further details about Disclosure and Barring Checks (DBS) can be found on the University's DBS webpage.

 5 The University reserves the right to make changes to course content, structure, teaching and assessment as outlined in the Admissions Policy.